 Members of the Clergy Team are happy to join tutor groups for worship during tutorial time.
 Termly visits are arranged by the Worship Coordinator.
 If you would like extra visits, please make requests to them directly and inform Heads of House and the Worship Coordinator.
 Variation in the type of content and ways of presenting collective worship will allow for varying approaches to religion among the people of each group.

-If staff need support with aspects of worship at Bishop Luffa, please speak to the Head, Mrs Rosie Bradberry or your Head of House.
+If staff need support with aspects of worship at Bishop Luffa, please speak to the Head Teacher, Mrs Rosie Bradberry or your Head of House.

 Arrangements for Assembly